-6 Mistakes New Freelance Writers Make
+6 Common Mistakes New Freelance Writers Make

 Everyone makes mistakes, especially when they’re inexperienced.
 Recognising a few of the common mistakes new freelance writers make will help you minimise (or avoid) them.
 But it’s also important to realise that mistakes happen.
 Don’t ever let fear stop you jumping in and getting your freelance career started.